TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-We can run a Python Script, let's take a look at what it does:
+We can run a Python Script as root without introduce a password, let's take a look at what it does:

 <br />